10 More Scrivener Terms You Need To Know

 I explain how, here.

 I explained how it might be used, in Scrivener 2, here.
+And in Scrivener 3, here.

 In Scrivener 3, it’s even more powerful, with options text, checkbox, list, and date.
 Literature & Latte provide an excellent video explaining how to apply each of these.